richcsst/Graphics-Framebuffer/MANUAL.md

 }
 ```

    *\* You should normally use "blit\_transform", but this is a more raw way of affecting the data.*

 ## ttf\_print

    Prints TrueType text on the screen at point x,y in the rectangle width,height, using the color 'color', and the face 'face' (using the Imager library as its engine).

-*Note, 'y' is the baseline position, not the top left of the bounding box.
-This is a change from before!!!*
+   *Note, 'y' is the baseline position, not the top left of the bounding box.*

    This is best called twice, first in bounding box mode, and then in normal mode.

    Bounding box mode gets the actual values needed to display the text.

    If draw mode is "normal", then mask mode is automatically used for best output.

 ```perl
 my $bounding_box = $fb->ttf_print({